hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

         this._dataStore = { todos: [] };

-        // Create Observable Stream to output our data this.todos$ = new Observable(observer => this._todosObserver = observer)
+        // Create Observable Stream to output our data this.todos$ = new Observable(observer => this._todosObserver = observer).share();
-                        .startWith(this._dataStore.todos)
-                        .share();
     }
 }
 </code>
 </pre>

 In Angular 2 we use RxJS a polyfill/util library for the proposed Observables primitive in the next new version JavaScript.
-RxJS version 5 is in alpha and is a peer dependency with Angular 2.
+RxJS version 5 is in beta and is a peer dependency with Angular 2.
 A slim Observable is used in Angular 2 core.
 The slim Observable does not have many of the useful operators that makes RxJS so productive.
 The Observable in Angular 2 is slim to keep the byte site of the library down.
 To use extra operators we import them like
 so: `import 'rxjs/add/operator/share';`.
-This change was introduced in <a href="https://github.com/angular/angular/blob/master/CHANGELOG.md#200-alpha48-2015-12-05" target="_blank">Alpha 48</a>.

 In our todo service we have a few moving parts.
 First we have a private data store.
 This is where we store our list of todos in memory.
 We can return this list immediately for faster rendering or when off-line.
 For now